FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Overall, this algorithm has a time complexity of O(log n) and a space complexity of O(log n), where n is the size of the array.

+9. Implement a divide and conquer algorithm to find the maximum sum of a subsequence of a given sequence.

 Solution: